-There shall be no automatic progression for advanced clinicians/ advanced practitioners.
-Progression to a higher step shall be through operation of the Career and Salary Progression process detailed in Appendix A.
+Progression from step 1 to step 5 shall be by automatic annual increment.
+Progression above step 5 shall be on merit or by appointment to a designated position.
+Merit progression shall be through operation of the Career & Salary Progression process detailed in Appendix A.